sherrylzy/SCAN/README.md

 ## 1.1 Comparison of Performance Trends with Varying Noise Ratios

-Figure presents comparison of performance trends on source and target domains for the proposed SCAN, baselines, and advanced methods with increasing noise ratios (0% to 8%).
+The figure presents a comparison of performance trends on source and target domains for the proposed SCAN, baselines, and advanced methods with increasing noise ratios (0% to 8%).

 ![image.png](image.png)